omnilib/aioitertools/README.md

 ## License

-aioitertools is copyright [Amethyst Reese](https://noswap.com), and licensed under the MIT license.
+aioitertools is copyright [Amethyst Reese](https://noswap.com) and is licensed under the MIT license.
 I am providing code in this repository to you under an open source license.
 This is my personal repository; the license you receive to my code is from me and not from my employer.
-See the `LICENSE` file for details.
+See the [LICENSE](./LICENSE) file for details.

 [builtins.py]: https://github.com/omnilib/aioitertools/blob/master/aioitertools/builtins.py
 [itertools.py]: https://github.com/omnilib/aioitertools/blob/master/aioitertools/itertools.py